ajw628/guilder-chronicles/World/Items/Deck of Many Things.md

 The deck of many things is a vellum set of 22 cards.
+The cards are imbued with powerful magic that can change the course of a party's adventure.
+The user can declare an amount of cards to draw, afterwards they

+The contents of the deck and their effects are as follows:

 **Balance:** Your mind suffers a wrenching alteration, causing your alignment to change.
 Lawful becomes chaotic, good becomes evil, and vice versa.
 If you are true neutral or unaligned, this card has no effect on you.